The Best Electronic Music Production Software (2025): DAW Comparison Guide

 Cubase (1993 – Early Days of MIDI)

-I started sequencing in Cubase in 1993 when it was MIDI-only.
-It had a clean feel and solid timing—perfect for the kind of structured electronic music I was making.
+I started sequencing in Cubase in 1993, back when it was MIDI-only and still focused on early studio workflows.
+It had a clean feel and solid timing-perfect for the kind of structured electronic music I was making.

 Logic Pro (2000 – Transition to Mac)

-Moving to Mac in 2000, Logic was the obvious step.
-The learning curve was real, but its tight structure eventually won me over—especially for more technical arrangements.
+When I moved to Mac in 2000, Logic (then owned by Emagic) was the obvious step for serious MIDI and audio production.
+The learning curve was real, but its tight structure eventually won me over-especially for more technical arrangements.

 Ableton Live (2003 – Creative Experimentation)

-In 2003, I started using Ableton Live via ReWire with Logic.
-It introduced a new way of thinking about music—non-linear, idea-driven, and fast.
+In 2003, I started using Ableton Live (then on Version 3) via ReWire with Logic.
+It introduced a new way of thinking about music-non-linear, idea-driven, and fast.
 Version 3 at the time felt revolutionary.

 Pro Tools (2006 – The Mixing Era)